Pig in a dream lying contentedly in warm earth among wildflowers and wheat

 Ask yourself: “Is there something or someone in my life I am feeding with my time, energy, and attention — something that is never satisfied?
 What is keeping me from setting the bowl down and stepping back?”

 Astrological note: Feeding a pig evokes the Moon in the 6th house, or Saturn transiting through the 2nd house.
-Virgo with an emphasis in the 6th house often sees this dream as a reflection of the habit of giving without discernment.
+Virgos with an emphasis in the 6th house often see this dream as a reflection of the habit of giving without discernment.
 If Saturn is now aspecting your natal Moon — the theme of personal limits in caregiving needs attention.

 She is close — and you feel revolted.
 The smell, the sight, the possibility of contact.
 You want to leave, but something holds you.
 Or you find yourself in the mud beside her — and this horrifies you.

-Your Shadow speaks through this image — the part that carries everything you are ashamed of in yourself.
+What you sense in this revulsion is your Shadow: the part that carries everything you are ashamed of in yourself.
 Revulsion toward the pig in a dream is almost always revulsion toward some part of yourself.
 Your desires, which feel “dirty.”
 Your needs, which feel like “too much.”
 Your body, which wants things it “shouldn’t.”

-This is one of the most informative dreams.
+This dream carries a particular weight of information.
 The stronger the disgust, the more deeply buried the rejected part.
 Your unconscious didn’t choose this image randomly: it speaks not about outer filth but about an inner conflict.

 You end up in the mud beside the pig?
 This is a particularly important image.
 It says: the part you reject is still part of you.
 And as long as you keep rejecting it, it doesn’t disappear — it lives in the basement and sometimes soils your dreams.